rombau/osext/README.md

 # OSext

-Firefox extension for Online Soccer.
+Firefox and Pale Moon extension for Online Soccer.